BlueGhostAlt/moonad/docs/lazy.md

 #### map

-Maps the inner value with a mapper
+Applies a transformation on the inner value then wraps everything in an unevaluated lazy instance

 ```typescript
 export type map<T, U> = (mapper: (value: T) => U): Lazy<U>